gkdas/bscsyllabus/semV.rst

 1. To make the students familiar with the basic principles of various spectroscopic techniques (UV,IR, NMR, and MS).

+#.
+How to analyze NMR pulse sequences using this basic NMR theory

+#.
+How to execute basic 1-dimentional proton and carbon experiments on a
+   standard NMR spectrometer

+#.
+How to interpret 1-dimentional NMR spectra from simple organic compounds

-2. How to apply these spectroscopic techniques in the structure elucidation of organic compounds.
+#.
+How to apply these spectroscopic techniques in the structure
+   elucidation of organic compounds.

-3. How to analyze experimental NMR, IR, UV, and MS spectra
+#.
+How to analyze experimental NMR, IR, UV, and MS spectra

 -----------------
 Learning outcomes